+- 16. With the Governance Committee, develop the Company's approach to corporate governance, including adopting a Corporate Governance Policy that sets out the principles and guidelines applicable to the Company.

+- 17. Once or more annually, as the Governance Committee decides, receive for consideration that Committee's evaluation and any recommended changes, together with the evaluation and any further recommended changes of another Board Committee, if relevant, to each of the following:

+- a.
+Corporate Governance Policy;

+- b.
+Board Mandate;

+- c.
+Individual Director Mandate;

+- d.
+Chair of the Board Position Description;

+- e.
+Audit Committee Mandate;

+- f.
+Audit Committee Chair Position Description;

+- g.
+Compensation Committee Mandate;

+- h.
+Compensation and Governance Committee Chair Position Description

+- i.
+Governance Committee Mandate;

+- j.
+Governance Committee Chair Position Description;

+- k.
+CEO Position Description;

+- I. CFO Position Description; and

+- m.
+Secretary Position Description

-- With the CG Committee, develop the Company's approach to corporate governance, including adopting a Corporate Governance Policy that sets out the principles and guidelines applicable to the Company. - Once or more annually, as the CG Committee decides, receive for consideration that Committee's evaluation and any recommended changes, together with the evaluation and any further recommended changes of another Board Committee, if relevant, to each of the following: - a) Corporate Governance Policy; - b) Board Mandate: - c) Individual Director Mandate; - d) Chair of the Board Position Description; - e) Audit Committee Mandate; - f) Audit Committee Chair Position Description; - g) Compensation and Governance Committee Mandate; - h) Compensation and Governance Committee Chair Position Description; - i) CEO Position Description; - j) CFO Position Description; and - k) Secretary Position Description. - 18) With the CG Committee, ensure that the Company's governance practices and policies are appropriately disclosed. - 19) At the recommendation of the CG Committee, annually determine those individual Directors to be designated as independent and ensure appropriate disclosures are made. - At the recommendation of the CG Committee, annually determine those individual Directors on the Audit Committee possessing "financial literacy" under applicable law and ensure appropriate disclosures are made.
+- 18. With the Governance Committee, ensure that the Company's governance practices and policies are appropriately disclosed.

+- 19. At the recommendation of the Governance Committee, annually determine those individual Directors to be designated as independent and ensure appropriate disclosures are made. - 20.
+At the recommendation of the Governance Committee, annually determine those individual Directors on the Audit Committee possessing "financial literacy" under applicable law and ensure appropriate disclosures are made.